DeepSpaceHarbor/Gradient/README.md

 Then update your blog's main _config.yml to set the theme to gradient.

 ## Configuration
-The configuration is done in `themes/gradient/_config.yml`
+The configuration details can be found in the [wiki page.](https://github.com/RandomAdversary/Gradient/wiki)

 ## Changelog